drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

 You may even want to filter the SNPs further if you still have many after filtering on minor allele frequency and peak location.
 We typically aim for ~250,000 SNP.
 Regardless, since UMI tags aren't used for snATAC-seq data, demultiplexing can take a lot of memory and time.

-In addition, the following flags are required for each of the following softwares to effectively process snATAC-seq data.
+We have only found success in snATAC-seq data with souporcell but it requires the following flag to effectively process snATAC-seq data:

-**Souporcell**

 - ``--no_umi True``